 This guide is for developers implementing Zendesk Support Channel integrations.
 It describes how to build a bi-directional integration service that allows Zendesk Support and an external system to communicate with each other.
 It also documents the interfaces that an integration service must implement.

 Channels are ways to communicate with your customers.
-Zendesk Support has many different built-in channels, including email, web forms, Twitter, and Facebook.
+Zendesk Support has many different built-in channels, including email, web forms, X, and Facebook.
 However, Zendesk can't cover every channel where customers ask for help.

-In this five-part project, you'll learn how to build a simple channel to a community in Zendesk Help Center.
+In this five-part project, you'll learn how to build a simple channel to a community in a Zendesk help center.